airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 Note, however, that in x86 assembly language you cannot have more than one operand be a memory location.

-In the flagsflags section, it lists the flags in the EFLAGS-INDEXED register affected by the instruction.
+In the flagsflags section, it lists the flags in the *%eflags* register affected by the instruction.
 The following flags are mentioned:

-O
+O:
 Overflow flagoverflow flag.
 This is set to true if the destination operand was not large enough to hold the result of the instruction.

-S
+S:
 Sign flagsign flag.
 This is set to the sign of the last result.

-Z
+Z:
 Zero flagzero flag.
 This flag is set to true if the result of the instruction is zero.

-A
+A:
 Auxiliary carry flagauxiliary carry flag.
 This flag is set for carries and borrows between the third and fourth bit.
 It is not often used.

-P
+P:
 Parity flagparity flag.
 This flag is set to true if the low byte of the last result had an even number of 1 bits.

-C
+C:
 Carry flagcarry flag.
 Used in arithmetic to say whether or not the result should be carried over to an additional byte.
 If the carry flag is set, that usually means that the destination register could not hold